Environmental justice groups sue over incinerator pollution

 Environmental justice refers to a movement to ensure that minority communities that already are disproportionately burdened with sources of pollution are not subjected to additional ones, as well as to try to lessen existing sources.

-The lawsuits were filed on Jan.
-13 in federal district court in Washington, and on Dec.
+The lawsuits were filed Jan.
+13 in federal district court in Washington and on Dec.
 21 in a Washington appeals court.

 The EPA declined comment, citing the pending litigation.